 First, let’s start with some good news.
 Advances in medical care mean that the outcomes of premature births are more positive, and even the tiniest of babies have a great chance of surviving and living long healthy lives.

 The chances of complications and the duration of your preemie twins’ stay in the NICU are determined based on the category your babies are in.
 They are generally categorized the following way:

 - Moderate preterm.
 Born from 32 to 34 weeks of pregnancy.
-Discharge varies anywhere from just after birth to a few days or a few weeks
+The discharge varies anywhere from just after birth to a few days or a few weeks

 - Late preterm.
 Born from 34 to 36 weeks of pregnancy.
-Discharge varies anywhere from just after birth to a few days or a few weeks
+The discharge varies anywhere from just after birth to a few days or a few weeks

 - Early term.
 Born between 37 to 39 weeks of pregnancy.
 Most babies in this category don’t have to spend any time at all in the NICU.
 At most, it will likely take a few days to a few weeks maximum

 It’s definitely not easy seeing your twin preemies in the NICU feeling helpless.
 But you don’t have to feel that way, because there are certain things you can do to help your babies.
 To find out to what extent you can be of help, speak with the doctors at the NICU.

 If your twins fall in the late preterm or early preterm, category and are in a non-critical state, then you will most likely be allowed to feed them, change their diapers and assist with other small procedures.

 If you aren’t able to handle them on your own, you can help in other ways, too.
 For example, you can take their laundry home to wash, bring blankets, etc.